Olivia Newton-John Went ‘Undercover’ As A Patient At Her Own Clinic During Cancer Battle

-Music icon and actress Olivia Newton-John reportedly went undercover as a patient in her own namesake clinic in Australia as she recovered from her third battle against cancer reported Entertainment Tonight.
+Music icon and actress Olivia Newton-John reportedly went undercover as a patient in her own namesake clinic in Australia as she recovered from her third battle against cancer, per Entertainment Tonight.

-The legendary singer revealed in an interview with ET‘s Nancy O’Dell that she entered the Olivia Newton-John Cancer Wellness & Research Center in 2018 after it was revealed she had a tumor on her lower spine, which caused her to suffer a fractured pelvis.
+The legendary singer revealed in an interview with ET‘s Nancy O’Dell that she entered the Olivia Newton-John Cancer Wellness & Research Center in 2018, after it was revealed she had a tumor on her lower spine, one which caused her to suffer a fractured pelvis.
 The singer had already beaten breast cancer twice prior to fighting her third battle against the disease.

 “Nobody knew I was there, so I was an undercover boss in the hospital on purpose,” she said to Entertainment Tonight.
 “I didn’t want people to know because I didn’t want it to be out there in the public that I was in the hospital.”

-The singer remarked that she used various methods of disguising her identity as she began her rehabilitation journey, which involved learning to walk again after surgery.
-Since her stay, Newton-John revealed to ET she has completed radiotherapy and is on oral hormonal therapy.
+The singer remarked that she used various methods of disguising her identity as she began her rehabilitation journey — a journey which involved learning to walk again after surgery.
+Since her stay, Newton-John revealed to ET that she has completed radiotherapy, and is on oral hormonal therapy.
 The iconic Grease star also revealed she uses medical cannabis to help her with pain, sleep, and anxiety.

 “Every day’s a gift anyway,” she told O’Dell.
 “We don’t really know how long our life is, so every day is an extra bonus for me and I’m very grateful and I intend to be here for a long time.”